iic2173/cd-codedeploy/README.md

 Useful for debbuging:
 1. The logs of the aws code deploy agent are in the `/var/log/aws/codedeploy-agent` directory and can be used to see the logs directly on the machine

+2. If the deployment fails because of previous deployment caching the content on `/opt/codedeploy-agent/deployment-root` can be deleted because it will be recreated in the new deployments.